Our use of cookies

 4. If the young person is not identified as Staying Put or similar, the young person will look towards a move to Supported Accommodation to begin obtaining their independence skills.
 This will be evidenced through the provider and any work undertaken via the Staffordshire Independence Programme.
 This can be evidence to the Local Housing Authority and Housing Providers to demonstrate the young person’s understanding of living independently.

-5. Prior to the young person reaching 17 and a half years, the Children in Care and Care Leavers Team (via the Senior Practitioner for Personal Advisor’s) will notify the nominated manager/lead officer at the Local Housing Authority of this.
+5. Prior to the young person reaching 17 and a half years, the Children in Care and Care Leavers Team (via the Senior Practitioner for Personal Adviser's) will notify the nominated manager/lead officer at the Local Housing Authority of this.

 7. Once completed, the young person will be registered and placed in appropriate priority banding.
 If there is reason to exclude the young person from the housing register, then an urgent professional meeting shall be called.

-9. In the event of a property being allocated prior to the young person’s eighteenth birthday, there will be discussion between the Senior Practitioner/Team Manager and Personal Advisor.
+9. In the event of a property being allocated prior to the young person’s eighteenth birthday, there will be discussion between the Senior Practitioner/Team Manager and Personal Adviser.
 Staffordshire County Council will act as guarantor (see below section and Care Leaver’s Guarantor’s guidance).
 If a young person is under 18 with a child, the local allocation policy will be referred to.

 10. Floating support could be provided on an individual basis, subject to additional approval.
 If it is felt that the young person will need floating support, this needs to be discussed at the earliest opportunity to allow for planning, preferably to be made clear when the housing application is first submitted and when initial discussions with housing colleagues and Staffordshire County Council take place.